DimitryVlasenko/terraform-azurerm-aks/README.md

-# terraform-aks
+# terraform-module-aks
 Terraform module for AKS

-Terraform module for Azure Kubernetes Services includding Helm 2 compatiblity (tiller) and role and Azure Container Registry (ACR) attachment
+Terraform module for Azure Kubernetes Services includding:
+- Azure Active Directory RBAC with AD admin group selection
+- Mapping of existing Azure Container Registry
+- Validation of the cluster availability

+Setup:
+- Provide your existing SPs or use self provisioned
+- Just simply adopt exmale.tf for your needs with explicit varible values or parse it from env file / tfvars with example = var.example.